 Have your headaches and double vision led to gradual vision loss, nausea, nasal leakage or disruptions in your sense of smell?
-At IGEA Brain & Spine, we specialize in detecting and treating the source of your problem.
+At IGEA Brain, Spine & Orthopedics, we specialize in detecting and treating the source of your problem.
 If you experience any of these symptoms, you may have developed a pituitary tumor.
 Tumors of the pituitary gland can also affect how your body produces hormones, leading to several other disorders.

 How Does it Affect You?